(CNN)Here's a look at the death penalty in the United States.

-Females: There are approximately 61 women on death row in the United States. (as of June 2014)
+There are 57 women on death row in the United States. (as of October 2014)

-Fourteen women have been executed since the reinstatement of the death penalty in 1976. (as of June 2014)
+Fifteen women have been executed since the reinstatement of the death penalty in 1976. (as of October 2014)

 March 1, 2005 - Roper v.
 Simmons.
 The Supreme Court rules that the execution of juveniles is unconstitutional.
 This means that 16 and 17-year-olds are ineligible for execution.
 And reverses two 1989 cases in Kentucky and Missouri.